Guy Ullens: Art collection

 In the early 1980s, Ullens initiated a collection of Chinese art that is one of the world's largest and by 2007 included nearly 1,700 pieces.
 The Ullens Collection is managed by the Guy and Myriam Ullens Foundation.

 In 2007, the Foundation established the Ullens Center for Contemporary Art (UCCA) in the Dashanzi district of Beijing.
 In order to establish UCCA, Ullens sold off his collection of J. M. W. Turner watercolour paintings for £10.76 million at a Sotheby's auction in London in July 2007.
-UCCA was the first not-for-profit art centre in China dedicated to contemporary art.

 In a Sotheby's Hong Kong auction in April 2011, exclusively featuring 106 works from the Ullens Collection, Zhang Xiaogang's 1988 triptych oil work Forever Lasting Love, of half-naked figures in an arid landscape suffused with mystical symbols, sold for HK$79 million (US$10.1 million), a record auction price for a contemporary artwork from China, in Hong Kong.

 In October 2013, Sotheby's Hong Kong at the Asian Contemporary 40th Anniversary Sale, Ullens put up for sale Chen Yifei's political realist work Red Flag 1 (1971), and The Last Supper (2001) by contemporary Chinese artist Zeng Fanzhi.
 The Last Supper was sold for US$23.3 million, setting a new record for contemporary Asian artwork.

-In 2016, Ullens, now in his 80s, announced that he was looking to hand over the UCCA and would sell his art collection at auction.
+In 2016, Ullens, then in his 80s, announced that he was looking to hand over the UCCA and would sell his art collection at auction.

-On 11 February 2017, the Ullens Center for Contemporary Art received the 2016 Global Fine Art Awards for Best Contemporary / Postwar / SoloArtist “Rauschenberg in China”.
+On 11 February 2017, the Ullens Center for Contemporary Art received the 2016 Global Fine Art Awards for Best Contemporary / Postwar / SoloArtist "Rauschenberg in China".

-Personal life
+Personal life and death

-Ullens married Micheline Franckx (1932–2015) in 1955.
-They had four children, and divorced in 1999.
+Ullens married Micheline Franckx (1932–2015) in 1955 and divorced in 1999.
+They had four children, three sons Philippe, Yves, Nicolas, and a daughter Brigitte.
+In 1999, Ullens married Myriam "Mimi" Lechien (1952–2023), a Belgian entrepreneur.
+Since her shooting death in 2023, his son, Nicolas, has been under investigation for the homicide.

-In 1999, Ullens married Myriam "Mimi" Lechien (born 1952), a Belgian entrepreneur.
+Ullens was a yachtsman, and owned the 170 ft (51.77 m) long flybridge aluminium sloop Red Dragon II with interior design by French architect Jean-Michel Wilmotte.
+Built by Alloy Yachts in New Zealand in 2007 and commissioned in 2008, the yacht was put up for sale for US$28 million in 2015.

-Ullens is a yachtsman, and owns the 170 ft (51.77 m) long flybridge aluminium sloop Red Dragon II with interior design by French architect Jean-Michel Wilmotte.
-Build by Alloy Yachts in New Zealand in 2007 and commissioned in 2008, the yacht was put up for sale for US$28 million in 2015.
+Ullens lived in Verbier in south-western Switzerland in the canton of Valais, where he was a member of the Verbier Festival foundation, and was, according to Het Laatste Nieuws, worth an estimated €250–330 million in 2012.

-Ullens lives in Verbier in south-western Switzerland in the canton of Valais, where he has been a member of the Verbier Festival foundation, and was, according to Het Laatste Nieuws, worth an estimated €250–330 million in 2012.
+Ullens died at the age of 90 on 19 April 2025.

 Honours

-Ullens was appointed Officer of the Legion of Honour on 4 June 2003, Commander of the Legion of Honor on 1 February 2010, and Commander of the Order of Leopold II on 5 October 2011.
+Ullens was appointed Officer and Commander of the Legion of Honour on 4 June 2003 and 1 February 2010 respectively, and Commander of the Order of Leopold II on 5 October 2011.